HCL-TECH-SOFTWARE/digital-experience/docs/development/digital_asset_mgmt/managing_dam/dam_exim.md

     -ringAPIPort <value>
     ```

-    Use this attribute to specify the location of the file path to `import` \(default path is store/outputFiles/dam-export-assets/\) or if user specify a path, then assets will export to this location **store/folder_name/**:
+    Use this attribute to specify a location **store/folder_name/** that is different from the default locatiion to import the DAM assets.
+The default location "export" is **store/outputFiles/dam-export-assets/**:

     ```
     -exportPath <value>